 Background and activities

-Previously, Raquel held a position as advisor at Enova SF, a Norwegian governmental agency owned by the Ministry of Climate and Environment working towards the reduction of greenhouse gas emissions, development of energy and climate technology and a strengthened security of supply in Norway.
+Previous work experience: Between 2012 and 2016, Raquel was an advisor at Enova SF, a Norwegian governmental agency owned by the Ministry of Climate and Environment.
+Enova works towards the reduction of greenhouse gas emissions, development of energy and climate technology and a strengthened security of supply in Norway.
 At Enova, Raquel was responsible for reporting the greenhouse gas effects of the measures receiving funding from the agency.
-She was also involved in collaborative projects between Enova and the Norwegian Environment Agency aiming at estimating the energy and greenhouse gas reduction potentials of measures targeting the land-based industry sector in Norway.
+She was also involved in collaborative projects between Enova and the Norwegian Environment Agency focusing on estimating the energy and greenhouse gas reduction potentials of measures targeting the land-based industry sector in Norway.

 Raquel has been involved in several national/EU funded research projects within the fields of energy and environment, such as the FP6 funded project SEEWEC (Sustainable Economically Efficient Wave Energy Converter), FP6 funded project WATERWEB (Water resource strategies and drought alleviation in Western Balkan agriculture), and EDDiCCUT (Environmental Due Dilligence of CO2 Capture and Utilization Technologies), funded by the Norwegian agency Gassnova and industry partners.

 Scientific, academic and artistic work